welleyloc/welleyloc.github.io/README.md

 4. **Typescript-ng**, [Demo](https://welleyloc.github.io/Typescript-ng-081419/index.html), assignment involved the basics of typescript and compiling it to fill an HTML page with employee data.

 5. **JS-Libraries**, [Demo](https://welleyloc.github.io/JS-Libraries/), a demonstration of various libraries in the land of Javascript (Lodash, Moment, Math, Datatables, Chart (bar/line), React, and Vue).

-6. **To-do list (DOM-1)**, [Demo](https://welleyloc.github.io/DOM-1-080819/index.html), goal was to make an interactive to-do list using material from JQuery to DOM lectures.
-Additional functionalities have been added beyond the original lab assignment.